Cartographica Neerlandica Background for Ortelius Map No. 189

 1602G7 (250 copies printed) (identical with 1597G5Add, but here with page number 7; last line, left aligned, in Gothic script like the entire text: der heiliger schrifft Japetia gnant.),

-1603Lviij (300 copies printed) (text and page number, but not typesetting, identical to 1609/1612S/L; last line, left aligned: summæ bonitatis: & dignam quæ à solo inter mortales rege possideatus.),
+1603Lviij (300 copies printed) (text and page number, but not typesetting, identical to 1609/1612L; last line, left aligned: summæ bonitatis: & dignam quæ à solo inter mortales rege possideatur.),

-1606Eviij (300 copies printed) (last line, first text page, full width, mostly italic: "firme: nor in the" Electrides, "certaine fained ilands in the Hadriaticke sea, as some men of better credit, and more diligent searchers out of the truth,as" Pliny/"saith"),
+1606Eviij (300 copies printed) (last line, first text page, full width, mostly italic: "firme: nor in the" Electrides, "certaine fained ilands in the Hadriaticke sea, as some men of better credit, and more diligent searchers out of the truth,as" Pliny|"saith" ; last line second text page, left aligned, non-cursive: ty that any man but a king only should posesse.),

-1609/1612Sviij (text in Latin) = 1609/1612Lviij (600 copies printed) (last line, left aligned: dignam quæ a solo inter mortales rege possideatus.),
+1609/1612L/Sviij (300 copies printed) (text in Latin; last line, left aligned: dignam quæ à solo inter mortales rege possideatur.),

 Bertius 16182QQ (100 copies printed) (some Bertius atlases have this Ortelius map, other copies have a successor, drawn by Evert Sijmonsz.
 Hamerveldt for Hondius, but all contain the text of the Theatrum 1609/1612L, reset).

-1624LParergon/1641SLx (1025 copies printed) (last line, second column first text page: succinum siue electrum, quod Germani Glessum vocant./at non ; last line second column second text page: vocari, sunt qui opinentur.).
+1624LParergon/1641SLx (1025 copies printed) (text in two columns, last line, second column first text page: succinum siue electrum, quod Germani Glessum vocant. | at non ; last line second column second text page, left aligned: vocari, sunt qui opinentur.).

-Approximate number of copies printed: 3750.
+Approximate number of copies printed: 3450.

 States: 189.1 only.

 References: P.H.
 Meurer "Ortelius as the Father of Historical Cartography", p.
 133-159 in: M. van den Broecke, P. van der Krogt and P.H.
-Meurer (eds) "Abraham Ortelius and the First Atlas", HES Publishers, 1998.
+Meurer (eds.)
+"Abraham Ortelius and the First Atlas", HES Publishers, 1998.

-Remarks: *Bertius bought a number of sheets with this map and included the map in his historical 1619 atlas Theatrum Geographiæ Veteris.
+Remarks: Bertius bought a number of sheets with this map and included the map in his historical 1619 atlas "Theatrum Geographiæ Veteris".

-The text below is very rich in bibliographical sources, discusses the etymology of the word Europe at great length, and tries to prove beyond any doubt that what unites the Europeans is a common Celtic background.
+The text below is very rich in bibliographical sources, discusses the [faulty] etymology of the word Europe at great length, and tries to prove beyond any doubt that what unites the Europeans is a common Celtic background.

 Text